Key Summary

 Core Features

 Lunacal is a newer tattoo appointment scheduling software, but it already has the features tattoo artists and shop owners actually need to run a studio without juggling DMs and paper deposits.
 You get custom booking pages where you can show off your portfolio, intake forms for tattoo ideas and reference images, deposit collection through Stripe or PayPal, multi session packages for sleeves and large pieces, automated reminders, and a clean team flow if your shop has more than one artist.
-The pricing fits what a working artist or small studio can actually afford, and Lunacal sits at 4.9/5 on G2, making it one of the highest rated scheduling tools out there.
+The pricing fits what a working artist or small studio can actually afford.

 1. Beautiful scheduling pages with rich content